-Traveling musician Ben Cosgrove's essay A Space Filled with Moving releases this December as the second installment in Literary North's Little Dipper chapbook series.
+Traveling musician Ben Cosgrove's essay A Space Filled with Moving is the second installment in Literary North's Little Dipper chapbook series.
 Upper Valley residents Rebecca Siegel and Shari Altman founded Literary North to advocate for New Hampshire and Vermont's rich literary arts community, and each Little Dipper book is hand-made in limited edition runs following a close collaboration with the author.

 Like his nonfiction, Ben's instrumental music addresses themes of landscape, place, and environment: he's performed live in 48 states and held artist residencies with institutions including Acadia National Park, White Mountain National Forest, the Sitka Center for Art and Ecology, and the Schmidt Ocean Institute.
 In A Space Filled With Moving, an essay he calls "unusually personal," he grapples with the idea of spending so much of his life in motion, juxtaposing his personal narrative with braided sets of anecdotes about birds, floods, earthquakes, and other illustrations of a physical world that is also on the move.

 Ben's chapbook is available as a free digital download on Literary North's website.
 Please consider subscribing to Rebecca and Shari's lovely "Literary News & Notes" while you are there.

 Molly: How did this project and your collaboration with Literary North come about?